Cisco-Talos/clamav-documentation/src/manual/Signatures.md

 - javascript - any script contents are normalized and the results appended to this file

 The code automatically decodes JScript.encode parts and char ref’s (e.g. `&#102;`).
 To create a successful signature for the input file type, the rule must match on the contents of one of the created files.
 Signatures matching on normalized HTML should have a target type of 3.
 For reference, see [Target Types](appendix/FileTypes.md).

 #### Text files

 Similarly to HTML all ASCII text files get normalized (converted to lower-case, all superfluous white space and control characters removed, etc.) before scanning.
-Running `sigtool --ascii-normalise` on a text file will result in a normalized version being written to the file named 'normalised\_text'.
+Running `sigtool --ascii-normalise` on a text file will result in a normalized version being written to the file named `normalised\_text`.
 Rules matching on normalized ASCII text should have a target type of 7.
 For reference, see [Target Types](appendix/FileTypes.md).

 #### Compressed Portable Executable files

 If the file is compressed with UPX, FSG, Petite or another PE packer supported by libclamav, ClamAV will attempt to automatically unpack the executable and evaluate signatures against the unpacked executable.
 To inspect the executable that results from ClamAV's unpacking process, run `clamscan` with `--debug --leave-temps`.
 Example output for a FSG compressed file:

 ```bash
     LibClamAV debug: UPX/FSG/MEW: empty section found - assuming compression